reidmorrison/rubywmq/README.md

 High performance

-* Able to read over 2000 messages per second from a Queue
+* Able to read over 2,000 messages per second from a Queue
-* (Non-persistent messages, < 4K each, MQ V6, running on Windows Laptop)
+    * Non-persistent messages, < 4K each, MQ V6

 Full support for the entire MQ Administration interface (MQAI)